boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ### Label overflow mode

-This allows you to handle the display mode of the overlapping labels in the `Category Axis.`
+This allows you to manage the display mode of the overlapping labels in the `Category Axis`.

 ***Trim***

-This option trims the end of overlapping label in the axis.
+This option trims the end of the overlapping label on the axis.

 ![Label overflow mode trim](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/show-category-axis.png)

 ***Hide***

-This option hides the overlapping label in the axis.
+This option hides the overlapping label on the axis.

 ![Label overflow mode hide](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/hide-lable.png)

 #### Trim Axis Labels

-This option allows you to `trim` the axis labels based on the `Maximum Label Width` property value.
+This option allows you to `trim` the axis labels based on the value of the `Maximum Label Width` property.

 #### Label Maximum Width

-This option allows you to set a `maximum width` for the axis labels, and also it can be made customizable when the `trim axis label` option is enabled.
+This option allows you to set a `maximum width` for the axis labels, and it can also be customized when the `trim axis label` option is enabled.

 ![Label maximum width](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/maximum-label-width.png)